mfey/units2/README.md

 + Augmented math ops (`+`,`-`,`*`,`/`, etc.), accessible
     + as namespace-qualified symbols (idiomatic clojure), and
     + within the scope of a context-creating macro (idiomatic in any lisp)
-+ Dimensional analysis can be extended at runtime
++ Dimensional analysis can be extended by the user (even at runtime!)

 This library also respects the distinction between the algebra on quantities with units and the algebra on units themselves.
 This is an important prerequisite for dimensional analysis and for nonlinear unit conversions (e.g. celsius-fahrenheit).